 - a training certificate issued by a third state and recognised in an EU Member State other than France and allowing the profession of speech-language pathologist to be legally practised, as well as a certificate justifying that the professional has carried out this activity for at least three years in that Member State or party.

-Once the professional meets these requirements, he or she will have to apply for recognition of his professional qualifications (see below "5 degrees). c.
+Once the professional meets these requirements, he or she will have to apply for recognition of his professional qualifications (see below "5°). c.
 Application for authorisation to exercise for the European national for a permanent exercise (LE)).

-To go further Article L. 4341-4 of the Public Health Code.
+For further information: Article L. 4341-4 of the Public Health Code.

 The speech therapist must exercise his specialty independently and independently and respect the professional secrecy that is incumbent on the practice of his profession.